MagnumOpuses/jobtechdev.se/content/faq/_index.md

           },
           {
-           "q":"How can I get in touch with JobTech?", "a":"If you would like to contact us, please e-mail us at contact@jobtechdev.se" }
+           "q":"How can I get in touch with JobTech?", "a":"If you would like to contact us, please e-mail us at <a href='mailto:contact@jobtechdev.se'>contact@jobtechdev.se</a>"
+          }
     ]
     },